 - Get to know yourself better.
 Keep a daily journal of your thoughts and feelings to help you how you change as you read it every now and then.

-- Design the Pattern of Your Life, (an extract form my upcoming book).
+- Design the Pattern of Your Life, (an extract from my upcoming book).
 Consider other aspects of your life that you need developing as described below.
 Hiding in your room (and waiting until you get married) is not really a solution.

 - Start a new job search.
 Find out if you’d like to continue working in your previous field, need a course to help you switch you careers; or move in a new direction altogether and continue with higher education.